 DIVISION OF BIBLICAL & THEOLOGICAL STUDIES

 Inductive Bible Study (BT 200) introduces the basic principles of inductive Bible study.
 Emphasis is also placed on identifying, understanding, and interpreting the various types of literature found in the Bible.

-3 credit hours On-Campus - every semester Online - every year
+On-Campus - every semester